lizkane222/nosh/README.md

-// [icebox] - As a user, I want to be able to see the sum of all food items in my pantry
+// [icebox] - As a user, I want to be able to see the sum of all food items in my pantry.

-// [icebox] - As a user, I want to be able to see the sum of all calories, serving, time in my nosh
+// [icebox] - As a user, I want to be able to see the sum of all calories, serving, time in my nosh.

-// [icebox] - As a user, I want to be able to sort my pantry by category
+// [icebox] - As a user, I want to be able to sort my pantry by category.
+/
-// [icebox] - As a user, I want to be able to search in my pantry.
+/ [icebox] - As a user, I want to be able to search in my pantry.

 <br>